gp2-gp2/Python-Programming-Exercises-Gently-Explained/README.md

 # Python-Programming-Exercises-Gently-Explained

-Simple repo for keeping track of the exersises
+Simple repo for keeping track of the exercises